 Why Use Moles?

 Consider trying to describe a chemical reaction by saying, "Two atoms of hydrogen react with one atom of oxygen to produce one molecule of water."
 That's accurate, but completely impractical for real-world applications.
-Instead, we say, "Two moles of hydrogen react with one mole of oxygen to produce one mole of water."
-This allows us to weigh out the appropriate amounts of each substance using a balance and perform the reaction in a controlled manner.
+Day to day, instead, we say, "Two moles of hydrogen react with one mole of oxygen to produce one mole of water. " This allows us to weigh out the appropriate amounts of each substance using a balance and perform the reaction in a controlled manner.

 Connecting Moles to Mass: Molar Mass

 The molar mass of a substance is the mass of one mole of that substance, expressed in grams per mole (g/mol).
-The molar mass of an element is numerically equal to its atomic mass found on the periodic table.
-For example, the atomic mass of carbon (C) is approximately 12.01 atomic mass units (amu), so the molar mass of carbon is approximately 12.01 g/mol.
+But the molar mass of an element is numerically equal to its atomic mass found on the periodic table.
+Take this: the atomic mass of carbon (C) is approximately 12.01 atomic mass units (amu), so the molar mass of carbon is approximately 12.01 g/mol.

 For compounds, the molar mass is calculated by summing the molar masses of all the atoms in the chemical formula.
-For example, the molar mass of water (H2O) is:
+As an example, the molar mass of water (H2O) is:

 The molar mass is the key to converting between mass (in grams) and moles: